UPDATED April 2021

 - National Express coach service is operating

 - National Rail trains may be on a reduced schedule as are TFL London underground trains

-- Most essential stores and shops (food, hardware, chemist/drug) are open but require wearing a mask.
+- Most stores and shops (food, hardware, chemist/drug) are open but require wearing a mask until June 21.

-- Masks are required on all public transportation, buses, trains and taxis.
+- Masks are still required on all public transportation, buses, trains and taxis, but that may change June 21.

 SCOTLAND AND NORTHERN IRELAND

 - You may not be able to cross the border into Scotland or Ireland from England.